 The goal of the C.A.R.E.
-Program is to provide opportunities for growth in positive behaviour choices, to allow for optimum learning in a small group setting, and to facilitate transitioning to an appropriate traditional or alternative educational placement.
+Campus Program is to provide opportunities for growth in positive behaviour choices, to allow for optimum learning in a small group setting, and to facilitate transitioning to an appropriate traditional or alternative educational placement.

 This goal is achieved through the teaching and practice of character building skills, behavioural skills, and life and social skills, which are practiced throughout academic and community based activities.

 The C.A.R.E.
-Program consists of three components – behaviour, academic and family partnership services.
+Campus Program consists of three components – behaviour, academic and family partnership services.
 Behavioural training is presented to the students with specific skills in areas of pro-social skills, anger management, problem solving, friendship, character building and positive classroom skills.

 Academics in the C.A.R.E.
-Program follow the Alberta Education Program of Studies.
+Campus Program follow the Alberta Education Program of Studies.
 The student’s program is planned and implemented to meet each student’s needs.
 Both academic and behavioural goals are established with the student.
 These goals are modified and adapted as necessary.
 Staff will facilitate open and on-going communication between school and home.